Research Experience for Undergrads

 - Students must be a major in physics or a related field.

-- Applicants cannot be currently enrolled at the University of Illinois Urbana-Champaign.
+- Applications are not accepted from currently enrolled students at the University of Illinois Urbana-Champaign.

 Offers will be made on a rolling basis after the application deadline until all positions are filled.
 Awardees will be notified by e-mail of their acceptance into the program and will be given a specific time window to accept or decline the offer.